spiceai/docs/spiceaidocs/docs/components/models/index.md

 | `spice.ai`                   | Models hosted on the [Spice Cloud Platform](https://docs.spice.ai/building-blocks/spice-models) | ONNX  | - |
 | `openai`                     | OpenAI (or compatible) LLM endpoint | -  | Remote HTTP endpoint |

-* LLM Format(s) may require additional auxiliary files (e.g. tokenizer_config.json).
+* LLM Format(s) may require additional files (e.g. `tokenizer_config.json`).

-The model type is automatically determined based on the model source and files.
+The model type is inferred based on the model source and files.
 For more detail, refer to the `model` [reference specification](/reference/spicepod/models.md).